evkx/evkx.github.io/content/models/kia/ev6/ev6_long_range_awd_gen1/_index.md

 ### Onboard Charger

-The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
+The standard onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 6 hours and 43 minutes using a home charging setup.

 {{< sitefiguresized thumb="models/kia/ev6/ev6_long_range_awd_gen1/charging_1_st.jpg" title="Kia EV6 Long Range AWD (GEN1)" width="3000" height="2000"  >}}